c64cryptoboy/ChiptuneSAK/README.md

 ChiptuneSAK (**S**wiss **A**rmy **K**nife) is a generalized pipeline for processing music note data and targeting various constrained playback environments.

-It imports from many music formats and converts them to a common representation chirp (**CH**iptunesak **I**ntermediate **R**e**P**resentation).
+ChiptuneSAK can import music from many formats and converts it to a common representation called chirp (**CH**iptunesak **I**ntermediate **R**e**P**resentation).
 Chirp can be processed and transformed in many ways, and then exported to various playback formats and environments.

 ## Background
-We've written a number of one-off note data processing tools for previous projects (e.g. the  [ten-Commodore Orchestrion](https://hackaday.com/2019/09/07/how-many-commodores-does-it-take-to-crack-a-nut/), the Unknown Realm Bard midi->ml64 importer, etc.).
+In the past, we've written a number of one-off note data processing tools for previous projects (e.g. the  [ten-Commodore Orchestrion](https://hackaday.com/2019/09/07/how-many-commodores-does-it-take-to-crack-a-nut/), an Unknown Realm Bard midi->ml64 importer, etc.).
 And with more similar projects on the way, it became apparent that there were opportunities to introduce generality and reusability into our processing pipelines.
 Therefore, our separate efforts have been redirected into this library.
 Its workflow is inspired by the LLVM compiler framework, which accepts many programming languages, "raises" them to a common intermediate format that can be manipulated, then "lowers" the code to many target platforms.

 ## Team